Republican support for Trump rises after racially charged tweets: Reuters/Ipsos poll

 Trump’s overall approval remained unchanged over the past week.
 According to the poll, 41% of the U.S. public said they approved of his performance in office, while 55% disapproved.

-The results showed strong Republican backing for the president as the U.S. House of Representatives voted on Tuesday night on a symbolic resolution to condemn the way Trump has publicly singled out the four Democratic lawmakers.
+The results showed strong Republican backing for Trump as the Democratic-led U.S. House of Representatives passed a symbolic resolution on Tuesday, largely along party lines, to condemn him for “racist comments” against the four Democratic lawmakers..

 All four U.S. representatives - Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan - are U.S. citizens.
 Three were born in the United States.